HostBill-zz/hostbill-opensrs-publishing/README.md

 OpenSRS Publishing Module for Hostbill
 ======================================

-Allows Hostbill to automate the management of goMobi accounts via XML-API.
+Allows Hostbill to automate the management of OpenSRS goMobi accounts via XML-API.

 Hostbill Commands
 -----------------